 "Precisely," Remus replied, "The Minister wants to know what Dumbledore is playing at and of course Dumbledore isn't saying much save for nice riddles about education and nothing more."

-Samantha snorted, knowing all to well what Remus meant about Dumbledore.
-For she had been on the receiving end of a few of Dumbledore's seemingly sweet statements that, if she analyzed them weeks later, would still leave her baffled.
+Samantha snorted, knowing all too well what Remus meant about Dumbledore.
+For she had been on the receiving end of a few of Dumbledore's seemingly sweet statements that, if she analyzed them later, would leave her feeling utterly baffled.

 Before she could ask anything more about the Defense Professor, Samantha heard a door slide open with a violent crash; the sound of metal slamming against metal.